Best Phở Vietnam Best Phở Vietnam

 The Birth of a National Dish

-From North to South
+Regional Variations: From North to South

 Initially, phở was a northern Vietnamese dish.
 Street vendors would carry mobile kitchens on poles over their shoulders, serving steaming bowls to hungry workers.
+Traditional Hanoi-style phở is known for its clear broth and minimal garnishes, focusing on the purity of the beef broth flavor.

-• Southern phở has a sweeter broth
+• Southern phở characteristics:

-• Additional sauces and condiments are offered
+• Additional sauces and condiments (hoisin sauce, sriracha)

 • More meat varieties became available